-Kendall Jenner and Gigi Hadid started the show dressed in “cardboard couture,” including jackets, dresses, and bags striped with packing tape and bearing shipping labels like “fragile,” “do not crush,” and “this side up.”
-The show’s second part featured clothing articles printed as if they were made out of pages torn out of fashion magazines.
-It’s not a new concept by any means, but it did tie up with the collection’s garbage theme.
+Kendall Jenner and Gigi Hadid started the show dressed in “cardboard couture,” featuring jackets, dresses, and bags adorned with striped patterns made from packing tape and bearing shipping labels such as “fragile,” “do not crush,” and “this side up.”

 “Cardboard couture” at the Moschino Fall 2017 fashion show presented during 2017 Milan Fashion Week Fall/Winter 2017/18 in Milan, Italy, on February 23, 2017 (Credit: GAT Images / Cover Images)